-Tamara Otey, PhD, RN, made her 11th trip to Nigeria this summer, where she spent two-and-a-half weeks caring for patients in Umeuleagwa Onicha.
+Tamara Otey, PhD, RN, made her 11th trip to Nigeria in the summer of 2017, where she spent two-and-a-half weeks caring for patients in Umeuleagwa Onicha.
 Many of the people living in this small rural town do not have access to health care, due to the town’s poor infrastructure and the lack of medical equipment and technology.
 In addition, many residents don’t seek medical services because they can be imprisoned for lack of payment if they cannot afford to pay onsite for the services they receive.
 These obstacles to health are compounded by the prevalence of malaria, a leading cause of death in Nigeria, and by the complications that arise from hypertension, another threat to health in this region.

 To help address these problems, Otey, an assistant professor at Goldfarb School of Nursing at Barnes-Jewish College, founded Growing Trees International Ministry.
 This nonprofit organization was created to provide funding for health care and other improvements in Imo State, Nigeria, where Umeuleagwa Onicha is located.
 Through money raised by Growing Trees, Otey has helped provide the town with medical equipment such as thermometers, stethoscopes, blood-pressure cuffs and over-the-counter medicines, including ibuprofen and vitamins for adults and children.
 In partnership with other nonprofit groups, Growing Trees also has funded development of two water wells in Umeuleagwa Onicha.